CPSP International Training Program

 - The selection process will be based on initial shortlisting of candidates based on application, followed by interview for final recommendations.
 After interview an initial recommendation will be made to place candidates on an order of merit list, following which final recommendations are completed with reference to the order of merit and the number of scholarships available.

 - Candidates will need to meet general eligibility criteria at time of application in addition to some specialty specific requirements as outlined below.
-This programme is not open to 4th/final year CPSP trainees.

 - In the event of being successful, candidates should also be aware of additional requirements to be met within a short timeframe – see details below.